-Rugby World Cup 2023 kick-off times: How to follow on the BBC, fixture list, results, pools, rankings and tournament rules
+Rugby World Cup 2023 kick-off times: How to follow on the BBC, fixture list, results, pools and tournament rules

 Coverage: Full commentary of every game across BBC Radio 5 Live and Radio 5 Live Sports Extra, plus text updates on the BBC Sport website and app.

-The 10th Rugby World Cup will take place in France from 8 September until 28 October.
+The 10th Rugby World Cup takes place in France from 8 September until 28 October.

 You can follow live commentary of all 48 matches across BBC Radio 5 Live, Sports Extra, BBC Sounds, the BBC Sport website and the BBC Sport app.